bennychen2004181026/T3A1Workbook/GuangJianChen_T3A1.md

 ![Trunk-based diagram](docs/Q1/thunk.jpg)

 In the diagram, we can see the commits in the middle represents the trunk master branch.
-Developers create short-lived feature branches from trunk master branch and try the implememnt the feature in this branch.
-Once they pass test on their work, pull requests is submmited to merge the work into trunk.
+Developers create short-lived feature branches from trunk master branch and try the implement the feature in this branch.
+Once they pass test on their work, pull requests is submitted to merge the work into trunk.
 In the mean while, a Continuous Integration server which  is watching the trunk repository for changes and verifying if the trunk is bug-free will cherry pick the bugfix commit to merge into the corresponding release branch.
-The release branches are also being watched by the Continuous Integration server to ensure the code passes tests before being merge into realse version.
+The release branches are also being watched by the Continuous Integration server to ensure the code passes tests before being merge into released version.
-In trunk-based workflow, cherry pick mergring is implemented from trunk to release branch to avoid risk of regression in case developer forget to merge bug-fixes back to trunk.
+In trunk-based workflow, cherry pick merging is implemented from trunk to release branch to avoid risk of regression in case developer forget to merge bug-fixes back to trunk.